moraitis-alexandros/Analyzing-Real-World-POS-Data-Unveiling-Consumer-Behavior-and-Strategic-Insights-using-SAS-Software/README.md

 # Analyzing Real-World POS Data: Unveiling Consumer Behavior & Strategic Insights using SAS Software

-The present work presents a comprehensive analysis of real sales data from company XYZ, using exploratory analysis as well as machine learning techniques such as RFM analysis (clustering), market basket analysis, and conducting predictions using a decision tree.
-The study leverages the capabilities of **SAS Viya & SAS EG** tools to extract valuable insights from the data and discover patterns and trends that can influence strategic decision-making.
+The present work entails a comprehensive analysis of real sales data from XYZ Company, specializing in retail products related to hobbies like camping, golf, and more.
+This analysis employs exploratory methods alongside machine learning techniques, including RFM analysis (clustering), market basket analysis, and prediction using decision trees.
+Leveraging the capabilities of SAS Viya & SAS EG tools, this study extracts valuable insights from the data, uncovering patterns and trends critical for informed strategic decision-making.

 [**Exploratory Analysis**](https://github.com/moraitis-alexandros/Analyzing-Real-World-POS-Data-Unveiling-Consumer-Behavior-and-Strategic-Insights-using-SAS-Software/blob/main/Exploratory-Analysis)